JustsoSoftware/JustTexts/README.md

 This package requires JustAPI as REST API backend, so checkout JustAPI into vendor/justso/justapi.
 Checkout this package into vendor/justso/justtexts
-Add a 'language' attribute to config.json file from JustAPI containing a list of language codes you want to use.
+Add a 'language' attribute to config.json file from JustAPI containing a list of language codes you want to use and an entry in the "services" section of config.json for the JustTexts services.

 Example:

 ```
+...
-"language": ["de", "en", "fr"]
+"language": ["de", "en", "fr"],
+"services": {
+    ...
+    "justtexts/*": "file:vendor/justso/justtexts/services.json"
+}
+...
 ```

 Alter your Apache config file to point the '/justtexts' directory to the JavaScript part of the package and for easy